 The qualifications of the General Director shall be as follows:

 a.
-He(she) shall have at least five (5) years experience with a recognized Pest Control Organization;
+He(she) shall have at least five (5) years experience with a recognized Mosquito Control Organization;

-Or A degree in entomology from a recognized University with at least two (2) years experience with a recognized Pest Control Organization.
+Or A degree in entomology from a recognized University with at least two (2) years experience with a recognized Mosquito Control Organization.

 b.
 He(she) shall have a complete understanding of the flying problems of the aerial spray operation and meteorological aspects involved to fulfill the object of the Commission.